 This Conference keynote will cover how FPGAs help in deploying AI and accelerating the new ecosystem needed to support these applications.

-For the thermal management of silicon detectors in the next generation of particle physics experiments, total powers well in excess of 100 kW with volumetric densities up to 100 W/dm3 must be removed from sealed volumes, where the detectors are organized in convoluted surfaces.
-In order to ensure their required operational life of 10 years, the silicon sensors, submitted to high radiation levels, must be maintained at temperatures well below 0°C. Furthermore, the mass of the support structures and ancillary systems must be minimized, while large temperature gradients, both in time and space, should be avoided.
+Abstract: For the thermal management of silicon detectors in the next generation of particle physics experiments, total powers well in excess of 100 kW with volumetric densities up to 100 W/dm3 must be removed from sealed volumes, where the detectors are organized in convoluted surfaces.
+In order to ensure their required operational life of 10 years, the silicon sensors, exposed to high radiation levels, must be maintained at temperatures well below 0°C. Furthermore, the mass of the support structures and ancillary systems must be minimized, while large temperature gradients, both in time and space, should be avoided.

 The talk will review the achievements and the ongoing R&D at CERN on both the local evaporators and global system design.

 In 1996 Paolo joined CERN (the European Organization for Nuclear Research), where he participated in the design and commissioning of the Central Tracker Detector of the CMS experiment.
-As a member of the CMS, NA62 and ALICE collaborations at CERN, he co-signed more than 50 papers
+As a member of the CMS, NA62 and ALICE collaborations at CERN, he co-signed more than 50 papers.

-From 2009 Paolo leads the Detector Cooling Project of the CERN Physics Department, with three main R&D lines pursued in collaboration with academic and industrial partners:
+Since 2009, Paolo leads the Detector Cooling Project of the CERN Physics Department, with three main R&D lines pursued in collaboration with academic and industrial partners:

 Paolo is co-author of more than 30 publications in these research areas.